ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 {:note}

 1. Log in to the [{{site.data.keyword.cloud}} console](https://{DomainName}/catalog){: external} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure**.
-2. Click your source or destination volume from the **{{site.data.keyword.filestorage_short}}** page.
+2. Locate the source or destination volume in the **{{site.data.keyword.filestorage_short}}** list.
 3. Click **Replica**.
-4. Scroll down to the **Authorize Hosts** frame and click **Authorize Hosts** on the right.
+4. Scroll down to the **Authorize Hosts** frame and click **Authorize Host** on the right.
+5. Filter the available host list by selecting the device type, subnet or IP address.

+   When the list is filtered by subnet, the subnets that are displayed are subscribed subnets in the same data center as the storage volume.
+   {:note}
-5. Highlight the host that is to be authorized for replications.
+6. Highlight the host that is to be authorized for replications.
 To select multiple hosts, use the CTRL-key and click the applicable hosts.
-6. Click **Submit**.
+6. Click **Save**.
 If you have no hosts, you are prompted to purchase compute resources in the same data center.

 ## Starting a failover from a volume to its replica